GregorioD8/python-p3-v2-final-project-template/README.md

 - How to create the basic directory structure of a CLI.
 - How to build a CLI.
-- How to set set up ORM for SQL using Python
+- Database interaction in Python using SQAlchemy as the ORM
     1. Choose an ORM library: `sqlite3`
     2. Install the ORM library: `pip install sqlite3`
     3. Configure the database connection: `__init__.py --> CONN = sqlite3.connect('label.db')`